Helix-Studios/armawiki/docs/source/Scripting/Scripting.rst

-gay
+Scripting
 =====

-.. _gay:
+.. _Scripting:

-gay
+Scripting basics
 ------------

 this is not gay

-gay
+Very hard
 ----------------